nananjadive/nananjadive/README.md

 <img src="https://img.shields.io/badge/github-181717?style=for-the-badge&logo=github&logoColor=white">ㄹ
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...--->
-- 📫 How to reach me .
+- 📫 How to reach me .ㄹ
 <!---
 nananjadive/nananjadive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.